-In May of this year, if you had asked me where I thought I would be in my recovery today, I would have said preparing for my return to work.
-I would have told you that I brilliantly and practically, planned to have one of my daughters, Victoria, home with me through out the summer and it was the perfect way for she and I to reconnect after a challenging number of months since my diagnosis of Acute Promyelotic Leukemia.
-I would have told you that, heck ya I had the energy to keep up, and I was in great spirits and we laughed and played so much in the summer sun.
-That is NOT how the summer has gone.
+In May of 2018, six months post diagnosis, if you had asked me where I thought I would be in my recovery, I would have said, ‘preparing for my return to work’.
+I would have told you that I brilliantly and practically, planned to have one of my daughters, Victoria, home with me through out the summer and it was the perfect way for she and I to reconnect after a challenging number of months since my diagnosis of Acute Promyelocytic Leukemia.
+I would have told you, ‘Heck ya I have the energy to keep up, and I am in great spirits and we will laugh and play so much in the summer sun’.
+That is NOT how the summer went.

 In fact, I’ve had a hard time motivating myself to write this article because I’ve been pretty down.
 I am still incredibly sun sensitive and just finishing my next round of ATRA which has dried my body out and renew my fear of the sun.
 My lungs have not been able to withstand the humidity that has completely robbed me of outside time, and my energy is still fleeting making parenting exhausting and emotionally draining for my whole family and I. I may even be willing to admit at this point that I’m battling depression.
 This is not a cry for help.
 Instead, it is an admission that I am not Superwoman.
 An extremely tough reality for me to face.
 You see, in my opinion, I’ve always been like titanium…or the Energizer bunny.
 Both analogies entertain me to no end.
 The thing is, recovering from cancer is not the same as recovering from the flu.
 And I am not titanium.
 Most people get the flu and it really sucks for a few days, maybe a week or even two to fully bounce back…but you know you’re going to bounce back.
 Life is going to move on and eventually, you will have forgotten that you even had the flu.
 That isn’t how cancer and cancer treatment work.
 I will never live without fear of the sun.
 I spent most of my life basking in the sun.
 Tanning was one of the most relaxing things to do in the summer.
 It was like a warm hug.
 Now, I’m afraid of it.
 I’m also afraid of the sunscreen I need to use to protect myself from it.
 I am also bitter about the restrictions I now face because of it.
 I will never be the same and I now have to admit that harsh reality, and the harsh reality that it is going to take more time than this summer to achieve my ‘new normal’.
 Mind you, that doesn’t mean that new normal can’t be fabulous!
 After all, check out this new hair!